Smells and Memory: One whiff of cotton candy and you’ll be seeing one of these.

-Luckily, because different parts of the brain are involved in the storage of memory, hearing the song of a special romantic night can bring back a full onslaught of sensory impressions, including the feel of your arms linked together, the chill of the air, and the smell and taste of that fabulous steak.
+Luckily, because the storage of memories involves different parts of the brain, hearing the song of a special romantic night can bring back a full onslaught of sensory impressions, including the feel of your arms linked together, the chill of the air, and the smell and taste of that fabulous steak.

 [i] Simon Chu and John J. Downes, “Odour-evoked Autobiographical Memories: Psychological Investigations of Proustian Phenomena,” Chemical Senses, 25, (2000) 111-116, http://chemse.oxfordjournals.org/content/25/1/111.full.